bxparks/AceTime/USER_GUIDE.md

       emulator.
 * `zonedb::` and `zonedbx::` zone files
-    * These statically defined data structures are loaded into flash memory then copied to RAM on the Arduino chips.
-They do not use the `PROGMEM` keyword to store them only on flash.
+    * These statically defined data structures are loaded into flash memory then copied to RAM when the application starts.
 Fortunately, most `ZoneInfo` instances are only 40-60 bytes and the corresponding `ZonePolicy` instances are 50-100 bytes.
+    * It maybe possible to use the `PROGMEM` keyword to store them only on flash memory, but that requires more code to be generated to read them from flash.
+The end result may be a wash when only a small number of zones are loaded.
 * TZ Database
-    * The TZ data files contain 3 types of records: Zone, Rule and Link.
+    * The TZ data files contain 3 types of records: `Zone`, `Rule` and `Link`.
-      We do not yet support Link entries which are essentiallly symbolic links of one timezone identifier to another.
+      AceTime does not yet support `Link` entries which are essentiallly symbolic links from one timezone identifier to another.
 This will be added in a later version.